Samuel Påhlsson: Sweden

-After a stint with a fourth-tier men's league based out of his hometown Ånge, Sweden, Påhlsson joined the Modo Hockey organization in 1994–95, debuting in one Elitserien game.
+After a stint with a fourth-tier men's league based out of his hometown of Ånge, Påhlsson joined the Modo Hockey organization in 1994–95, debuting in one Elitserien game.
 The following season, he split his time between Modo's Elitserien and junior teams.
 After recording 21 points over 30 junior games and 4 points over 36 Elitserien contests, Påhlsson was selected by the Colorado Avalanche, 176th overall, in the 1996 NHL Entry Draft.
 Following his draft, he remained in Sweden for four more years before moving to North America to begin his NHL career.
 Joining Modo's Elitserien team full-time in 1996–97, he improved to 17 points over 49 games.
 Two seasons later, he recorded an Elitserien career-high 17 goals, 17 assists and 34 points over 50 games.
 During his tenure with Modo, he played alongside Daniel and Henrik Sedin, who went on to become his NHL teammates in with the Vancouver Canucks in 2012.

 NHL

-Following his last season with Modo in 1999–2000, Påhlsson's NHL rights were traded from the Avalanche to the Boston Bruins on March 6, 2000.
+Following the 1999–2000 season, Påhlsson's NHL rights were traded from the Avalanche to the Boston Bruins on March 6, 2000.
 He was sent to Boston, along with Brian Rolston, Martin Grenier and a first-round pick in the 2000 NHL Entry Draft, in exchange for Dave Andreychuk and Ray Bourque.
 Påhlsson joined the Bruins for the 2000–01 season and played 17 games with the team before being traded once again on November 18, 2000, to the Mighty Ducks of Anaheim in exchange for Andrei Nazarov and Patrick Traverse.
 Påhlsson completed his NHL rookie campaign with nine points over 76 games.

-The 2002–03 season brought Påhlsson and the Mighty Ducks to the Stanley Cup Final, though they were defeated in seven games by the New Jersey Devils.
+The 2002–03 season brought Påhlsson and the Mighty Ducks to the Stanley Cup Finals, though they were defeated in seven games by the New Jersey Devils.

 During the 2004–05 NHL lockout, Påhlsson returned to Sweden to play for Frölunda HC, helping the team to an Elitserien championship.
 With 11 points over 14 post-season games, Påhlsson was named to the Playoff All-Star Team.
-With Frölunda, he played on a line with fellow NHLers P. J. Axelsson and Daniel Alfredsson.
+With Frölunda, he played on a line with fellow NHL players P. J. Axelsson and Daniel Alfredsson.